AnVIL Portal

 The AnVIL platform is an NHGRI -supported data commons running on the Google Cloud Platform (GCP).
 AnVIL enables researchers to analyze high-value open and controlled access genomic datasets with popular analysis tools in a secure cloud computing environment.

-AnVIL uses Terra as its analysis platform, Gen3 for data search and artificial cohort creation, and Dockstore as a repository for Docker-based genomic analysis tools and workflows.
+AnVIL uses Terra as its analysis platform, AnVIL Data Explorer for data search and artificial cohort creation, and Dockstore as a repository for Docker-based genomic analysis tools and workflows.

 In addition to Docker-based analysis workflows, AnVIL supports popular interactive analysis tools such as Jupyter notebooks, Bioconductor, RStudio, and Galaxy.